-- Support legislation and rules that allow government owned emergency medical transport and care providers to be reimbursed by the federal government for their care of indigent or Medicaid patients using the certified public expenditure process and/or intergovernmental transfer process. - Support legislation and rules for maintaining the newly established combined EMT/Firefighter certification curriculum and encourage the availability of grant funding forstudents. - Support legislation and rules that enhance the establishment and sustainment of fire-based EMS services, to include ALS transport and non-transport systems. - Support legislation and rules that would allow EMS agencies to obtain a DEA registration as opposed to Medical Director DEA registration; as well as ensure Florida based EMS agencies can administer controlled substances for pain and other valid reasons. - Support legislation that would extend liability protection to law enforcement officers or other responders who are assisting EMS in the care of incapacitated persons being treated against their wishes. - Support legislation that would extend liability protection, like that extended for AED use, to anyone who in good faith uses a "Stop the Bleed" kit. - Support funding for personal protective equipment and decontamination equipment needed to deal with emerging viral illnesses. - Oppose legislation and rules that would weaken or jeopardize the authority and control of local EMS Medical Directors. - Oppose legislation and rules that would allow out of state Paramedics, EMTs, and/or services to operate in Florida without first having obtained the same licensure, permits, and COPCNs that Florida providers must obtain unless they are providing emergency services through the agreement of the service area's provider, or they are operating in a disaster situation. - Oppose legislation enacting the REPLICA Compact that would allow out of state Paramedics, EMTs, and/or services to operate in Florida without first having obtained the same licensure, permits, and COPCNs that Florida providers. - Oppose legislation and rules that would diminish the effect or intent of the existing EMS grant program. - Oppose any legislation and rules that will require "mandatory background checks" for "EMS Recertification." - Oppose rule or legislation that increases the number of hours required for EMT or Paramedic recertification without specific and fact-based evidence that additional hours are needed to maintain proficiency. - Oppose any legislation and rules mandating a two or four-year degree for paramedic certification.
+- Support legislation and rules that enhance the establishment and sustainment of fire-based EMS services, to include ALS transport and non-transport systems. - Support legislation and rules that would allow EMS agencies to obtain a DEA registration as opposed to Medical Director DEA registration; as well as ensure Florida based EMS agencies can administer controlled substances for pain and other valid reasons. - Support legislation that would extend liability protection to law enforcement officers or other responders who are assisting EMS in the care of incapacitated persons being treated against their wishes. - Support legislation that would extend liability protection, like that extended for AED use, to anyone who in good faith uses a "Stop the Bleed" kit. - Support funding for personal protective equipment and decontamination equipment needed to deal with emerging viral illnesses. - Oppose legislation and rules that would weaken or jeopardize the authority and control of local EMS Medical Directors. - Oppose legislation and rules that would allow out of state Paramedics, EMTs, and/or services to operate in Florida without first having obtained the same licensure, permits, and COPCNs that Florida providers must obtain unless they are providing emergency services through the agreement of the service area's provider, or they are operating in a disaster situation. - Oppose legislation enacting the REPLICA Compact that would allow out of state Paramedics, EMTs, and/or services to operate in Florida without first having obtained the same licensure, permits, and COPCNs that Florida providers. - Oppose legislation and rules that would diminish the effect or intent of the existing EMS grant program. - Oppose any legislation and rules that will require "mandatory background checks" for "EMS Recertification." - Oppose rule or legislation that increases the number of hours required for EMT or Paramedic recertification without specific and fact-based evidence that additional hours are needed to maintain proficiency. - Oppose any legislation and rules mandating a two or four-year degree for paramedic certification. - Oppose legislation or rule requiring the mandatory collection and/or submission of electronic patient data that is not aggregate in nature and/or allows itself to be subject to quality assurance investigation by the State or any other investigating body. - Oppose legislation or rules that adversely affect fire service EMS providers through the requirement of mandatory complete run report submission to the emergency department.